fluffos/fluffos/docs/efun/strings/strwidth.md

     strwidth() returns the number of columns to display string 'str'.

     The driver uses rules defined in https://www.unicode.org/reports/tr11/tr11-36.html to calcuate character width.

-    Control characters has no width, Wide characters, including emojis are two column wide.
+    Control characters have no width.
+Wide characters, including emojis are two columns wide.
 This rule is also used by sprintf() to layout strings.

 ### SEE ALSO